SpaghetMeNot/uvfactory/docs/index.md

 ## What is uvFactory?

-uvFactory is a set of tools designed to automate and eliminate many tedious unwrapping tasks.
-Use it to speed up manual unwrapping or create fully automated UV pipelines.
+uvFactory is a set of tools designed to automate, eliminate, or streamline tedious unwrapping tasks.
+Use it to speed up manual unwrapping or create fully automatic UV pipelines.

 In many cases it allows you to model freely while UVs appear before your eyes.

 ![tools](assets/all_tools.png)

 ### :material-creation-outline: Create UVs

 Sophisticated projection methods create high quality UVs:

 1. **Oriented**.
 UVs are aligned with the object's up axis by default.
 Ideal for directional textures e.g. bricks, tiles, wood, leaks etc.